Enabling Fast Polar SC Decoding with IR-HARQ: Preliminaries

 \subsection{Notation}

 Matrices are denoted by a bold upper-case letter ($\bm{M}$), while vectors are denoted by bold lower-case letters ($\bm{v}$).
 The $i^{\text{th}}$ element of a vector $\bm{v}$ is denoted as $v_i$.
 The vector elements are numbered from left to right starting from an index of 0.
 Operation $\oplus$ represents XOR binary bit-wise operation.
 Furthermore, this work considers $(n,k)$ linear block codes, where $n$ is the code length and $k$ is the code dimension.
-The Boolean complement of $\zeta$ is denoted as $\bar{\zeta}$.
+The modulo operator is represented by the function$\text{ mod } $, and the Boolean complement of $\rho$ is denoted as $\bar{\rho}$.
 The sign function is defined as: